This page explains the role of Authorised Education and Training Organisations (AETOs) and sets out how to apply to become an AETO.

-AETOs providing training for the academic and vocational (integrated) or vocational components will be charged a per-capita fee of £870 for initial authorisation and, in subsequent years, a per-capita charge for each intake of students for authorisation to deliver the vocational component of training to cover our operational and ongoing costs.
+AETOs providing training for the academic and vocational (integrated) or vocational components will be charged a per-capita fee of £870 for initial authorisation and, in subsequent years, a per-capita charge for each intake of students for authorisation to deliver the vocational component of training and to cover our operational and ongoing costs.
 Where the vocational component is split into two parts, as in the four-step pathway outlined in the Authorisation Framework, the per-capita fee will be split, into £575 for part one and £295 for part two of the vocational component.

 Pupillage and work-based learning providers (existing and new), such as chambers, will not be charged a per capita authorisation or intake fee.